CopernicaMarketingSoftware/Documentation/Publisher/en/create-a-double-optin-for-new-subscribers.md

+# Followups tutorial: Creating a double opt-in for new subscribers

 You are interested in creating a double opt in for new subscribers.
 Excellent choice!
 But what is a double optin?